 Applicants will normally have a PE or sports related degree (e.g. sports coaching, sport and exercise science).
-They will need to demonstrate that they have considered how to develop their subject knowledge in the National Curriculum requirements for PE, especially where topics/sports have not been covered by their degree.
+They will need to demonstrate that they have considered how to develop their subject knowledge in the National Curriculum, GCSE, A level and BTEC requirements for PE, especially where topics/sports have not been covered by their degree.
 Along with an active engagement in sport or physical activity and awareness of educational issues, a desire to excite, stimulate and engage young people from 11-18 with the possibilities and pleasures open to them in taking part in sport and studying PE is a good starting point for an application.

 |Cotswold Edge Teaching Alliance (School Direct)|